crashuniverse/grommet/src/js/components/Layer/README.md

 The amount of margin around the Layer.
-An object can be specified to distinguish horizontal margin, vertical margin, and margin on a particular side of the layer Defaults to `none`.
+An object can be specified to distinguish horizontal margin, vertical margin, and margin on a particular side of the layer.
+Defaults to `none`.

 ```
 none